Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 High Calorie Burn

-• Intense Workouts: The combination of drilling techniques, practicing movements, and sparring (rolling) in a typical session provides a high-intensity workout that can burn a significant number of calories.
-This calorie expenditure is crucial for weight loss, as it helps create a calorie deficit.
+• Intense Workouts: Since a typical pro-Brazilian jiu-jitsu session includes drilling techniques, practicing movements, and sparring or rolling the whole session represents a very intense workout that can burn numerous calories.
+This calorie expenditure is important for weight loss since it contributes to the expenditure Calories in the body so that we have a calorie deficit.

 Increased Metabolic Rate